valsamovich/cs.github.io/docs/web/services.md

 A [**Web server**](http://www.w3schools.com/webservices/default.asp) is a program that, using the client/server model and the World Wide Web's Hypertext Transfer Protocol ( HTTP ), serves the files that form Web pages to Web users (whose computers contain HTTP clients that forward their requests).

+                  SOAP
+                 /    \
+                /      \
+     Web Services      SOA
+                \      /
+                 \    /
+                  REST

 - Web services are application components
 - Web services communicate using open protocols
 - Web services are self-contained and self-describing
 - Web services can be discovered using UDDI
 - Web services can be used by other applications
 - HTTP and XML is the basis for Web services

+**Service-Oriented Architecture** (SOA) is an approach used to create an architecture based upon the use of services.
+Services (such as **RESTful Web services**) carry out some small function, such as producing data, validating a customer, or providing simple analytical services.

 The [**Web Services Description Language (WSDL)**](http://www.w3schools.com/webservices/ws_wsdl_intro.asp) is an XML-based language used to describe the services a business offers and to provide a way for individuals and other businesses to access those services electronically.